 - Large fines

 It is possible that the probation could be revoked, meaning that you'll have to spend your original sentence in prison.

 The Law Office of Jonathan Gonzales can help you avoid these consequences.
 We have handled thousands of cases and helped numerous clients get their cases dismissed.
-We can advise you of the legal rights available to you.
-Our Sacramento probation violation lawyer uses an aggressive approach to help you get the results you desire.
-Even if we have to go to trial, we will be by your side to help you get the results you deserve.
+With an undefeated jury trial record for 2016, 2017, 2018, and 2019 for different criminal cases, we are more than qualified to advise you of the available legal rights.
+Our Sacramento probation violation lawyers use an aggressive approach to help you get the results you desire.
+Even if we must go to trial, we will be by your side to help you get the results you deserve.